oniichanx/Windows-10-11-Single-GPU-Passthrough/README.md

 # know issue

-If you using `SDDM` with `wayland` you much gonna take blackscreen and freeze when you shutdown VM So how to fix that
+If you using `SDDM` with `wayland` you much gonna take black screen and freeze when you shutdown VM So how to fix that

 you just need to add to your bootloader